nomad-coe/nomad/docs/developers.md

 ./dependencies.sh -e
 ```

+If one of the Python packages that are installed during this process, fails because it
+cannot be compiled on your platform, you can try `pip install --prefer-binary <packagename>`
+to install set package manually.

 The `-e` option will install the NOMAD-coe dependencies with symbolic links allowing you
 to change the downloaded dependency code without having to reinstall after.